 If you are a beginner, the path is relatively straightforward, though individual personalities, age groups, and learning styles keep me on my toes!
 We’ll start with posture, the violin hold and bow, and how to achieve a beautiful, resonant tone.
 The only pre-requisite is a willingness to try, daily time to practice set aside, and an instrument and bow.
 Other helpful tools to have with you are a way to record your lesson (audio and/or video) for study over the week.
 This could be a smart phone, handheld digital or tape recorder, or for Skype violin and viola students, online software such as GarageBand or Call Recorder for Skype (Mac) which allows you to record both video and audio.
 Finally, please bring a notebook, tablet, etc. to record homework and tips to remember.

-I have taught three year olds through seniors, and enjoy students of all ages who are dedicated to improving their ability to express themselves musically.
-In recent years I’ve been particularly enjoying working with students who want to improve their technique, polish their interpretations, and focus on practice mastery, and “psychology of success” topics (i.e. overcoming performance anxiety, developing stage presence, self-confidence, personal branding, etc.).
+I have taught 3-year-olds through seniors, and enjoy students of all ages who are dedicated to improving their ability to express themselves musically.
+In recent years I have particularly enjoyed working with students who want to improve their technique, polish their interpretations, and focus on practice mastery, and “psychology of success” topics (i.e. overcoming performance anxiety, developing stage presence, self-confidence, personal branding, etc.).

 Regardless of age or ability, I enjoy students who are enthusiastic about learning and willing to engage with me in discovering the “magic spots,” be they technical, mental, emotional, or behavioral (i.e. practice habits), that will take them to the next level - more honest, passionate playing, and more joy and confidence in life.
 It’s the challenges that students of different ages and backgrounds present that keep me “the the laboratory,” learning and discovering new ways to present information that will allow each student to internalize it in his or her own unique way, and year by year continuing to enjoy teaching immensely.
 I enjoy students who ask questions, appreciate my “geek outs” on theory and the subtleties of playing technique, want to create a dedicated, effective daily practice, and above all, know that they want to play music for the rest of their lives.